AlitaAmancio/AlitaAmancio/README.md

 > “My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.” — Maya Angelou.

 **I am a black, trans and Brazilian woman.
-I love art, programming, cute things and weird things, but mostly things and people that are weird _and_ cute, like furbies or myself.**
+I love art, programming, cute things and weird things, but mostly things and people that are cute _and_ weird, like furbies or myself.**

 - 🏳️‍⚧️ My pronouns are: **she/her**.
 - 🏫 I'm currently studying **"Análise e Desenvolvimento de Sistemas"** at [Fatec](http://fatecsjc-prd.azurewebsites.net/).